nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-02-05-tfs-sticky-buddy-codeplex-project/index.md

 resourceType: blog
 slug: tfs-sticky-buddy-codeplex-project
 aliases:
   - /blog/tfs-sticky-buddy-codeplex-project
 tags:
   - code
   - tfs-sticky-buddy
   - wit
 categories:
   - code-and-complexity
   - me
-coverImage: metro-binary-vb-128-link-1-1.png
+preview: metro-binary-vb-128-link-1-1.png
 ---

 I hade been looking with envy at the [digital whiteboard experiment](http://www.agilemanagement.net/Articles/Weblog/DigitalWhiteboardExperime.html), and with dismay at the lack of open source for the project.
 So...